 Types of Insurance Companies

 There are many types of insurance companies.
-It is useful to be aware of the general types, since the differences may have an impact on the types and cost of insurance offered by these entities.
+It is useful to be aware of the general types, since the differences can impact the kinds of insurance that a business chooses to buy.

 The more common categories of insurance company include: